Time-delayed neutrino emission from supernovae as a probe of dark matter-neutrino interactions: Conclusions

-{\bf Acknowledgements.} We would like to thank Matheus Hostert for useful discussions.
+{\bf Acknowledgements.} We would like to thank Matheus Hostert and Sergio Palomares-Ruiz for useful comments and discussions.
+We also thank an anonymous referee for helpful comments that improved the manuscript.
+The authors acknowledge the support from Kavli Institute for Theoretical Physics.
+This research was supported in part by the National Science Foundation under Grant No.~NSF PHY-1748958.
+J.C. is supported by the NSF Grant No.~AST-1908689 and AST-2108466.
 A.K. acknowledges the support from the Institute for the Gravitation and the Cosmos through IGC postdoctoral fellowship award.
 The work of K.M. is supported by the NSF Grant No.~AST-1908689, No.~AST-2108466 and No.~AST-2108467, and KAKENHI No.~20H01901 and No.~20H05852.